Wendy's knocks Burger King out of No. 2 spot

-LOS ANGELES (Reuters) - Hamburger chain Wendy’s Co (WEN.O) knocked Burger King Corp BKCBK.UL from its spot as the second-largest U.S. hamburger chain in 2011, but sales of both companies continued to lag McDonald’s Corp (MCD.N), the country’s No. 1 restaurant chain.
+LOS ANGELES, March 19 (Reuters) - Hamburger chain Wendy’s Co knocked Burger King Corp from its spot as the second-largest U.S. hamburger chain in 2011, but sales of both companies continued to lag McDonald’s Corp, the country’s No. 1 restaurant chain.

 The combined revenues of Wendy’s and Burger King came to just under $5 billion last year, when total revenue at McDonald’s rose 12 percent to $27 billon, according to earnings statements from the companies.